spokestack/spokestack.io/content/docs/iOS/speech-pipeline.md

 These methods control the pipeline as a whole.
 When stopped, the pipeline consumes fewer resources, but no speech recognition, either wakeword or ASR, can happen.
 Call `start` to begin listening for a wakeword, and follow it immediately with a call to `activate` if you want to jump straight to ASR (this is most likely to be useful in an app that doesn't use the wakeword feature at all).
 Call `stop` to deactivate the microphone.

-Once created, a single instance of `SpeechPipeline` can be stopped and restarted at will; just remember that Spokestack cannot use the device's microphone when it is stopped, and that stopping and starting require much more resources than `activate`/`deactivate`.
+Once created, a single instance of `SpeechPipeline` can be stopped and restarted at will; just remember that Spokestack cannot use the device's microphone when it is stopped, and that `start` and `stop` are much more expensive than `activate`/`deactivate`.